google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

   the proposed [Web AudioFocus API] will improve the situation in the near future.
 - Media Mession API calls will affect media notifications only if they come from the same frame as the media resource.
-See snippet below.
+See the snippet below.

 <pre class="prettyprint">
 &lt;iframe id="iframe">